naomir44/Capstone-/README.md

 #### Log In

 As a registered user, I want to log into my account so that I can manage my groups and expenses.

+### Demo User

+As a demo user, I want to use a demo account so I can explore the application without registering.

 #### Log Out